How Much Life Insurance Do I Need In 2026?

 How Much Life Insurance Do I Need In The UK?

-As this is an individual choice and a personal decision, it’s likely to depend on various factors, such as how much your dependents depend on your income versus how much insurance costs and the amount you can afford to spend each month.
+As this is an individual decision, it likely depends on factors such as how much your dependents rely on your income, how much insurance costs, and how much you can afford to spend each month.

-However, Britons habitually underestimate the amount of life insurance they’ll need.
+However, Britons often underestimate how much life insurance they’ll need.

 If you’re not sure about coverage, take a look at these aspects before making your final decision: